-The bill creates the mandatory reporter task force (task force).
-The purpose of the task force is to analyze best practices and recommend changes to training materials and reporting procedures for people required by law to report child abuse or neglect.
+The act creates the mandatory reporter task force (task force).
+The purpose of the task force is to analyze best practices and recommend changes to training requirements and reporting procedures for people required by law to report child abuse or neglect.

-The task force shall analyze issues, including :
+The task force shall analyze issues, including, but not limited to:

 - The definition of "immediately" and how reporting time frames affect mandatory reporters from different professions;